 Apart from the usual body tattoos, eyebrow embroidery and eye-liner tattoos can also be treated in the same fashion.
 For such hair-bearing areas as the eyebrow or eyelashes, the hair may need to be trimmed first, and will turn white as the pigment in the hair shaft also absorbs the laser energy.
 This is temporary and the new hair that grows out will retain its original pigment color.
 Individuals are advised to consider the social downtime involved in these procedures.
-For eyeliner tattoos, an eye shield needs to be placed to protect the eye from the laser.

 What is the post-procedure care like?

 You may apply cool compresses as necessary for 24 hours after treatment to help reduce discomfort and inflammation.

 Keep the area clean for the next few days.
 You may cleanse with mild soap and pat dry.
 Avoid rubbing on the treated areas.
 A topical antibiotic cream may be prescribed to prevent infection.

 Do not pick on any scabs that form.
 This is very important to prevent hyperpigmentation or scarring.
 Avoid any activity (such as shaving) in the treated area that may disturb the scabs.
 They will fall off naturally once the underlying skin has healed.

 Exercise is generally safe after treatment, as long as all other aftercare instructions have been followed.